Total Credits: 15.0 MCLE, 11.0 Ethics, 3.2 Elimination of Bias, 13.5 Kansas Credit-General, 9.0 Kansas Ethics

 Litigation - That’s extraordinary!
 The use (and misuse) of applications for extraordinary writs in trial

-Presented by: James Meadows, Hon.
+Presented by: Hon.
+Jeffrey Bates, Hon.
 Deborah Daniels, Hon.
 Jennifer Growcock

 MCLE 1.0